 Longevity 50 to 150 years or more.

-Leaves Linear, Medium to Light Green, No Change, Evergreen.
+Leaves Linear, Green, No Change, Evergreen.

 Reddish Brown.
 Flowers in Fall or Winter.
 Has separate male and female flowers on the same tree (monoecious).

 Persistent, Green to Brown Cone, Very Large (Over 3.00 inches), fruiting in Fall, Winter, Spring or Summer.